FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 2.1 The Three Standard Packages

-The 2027 market has settled into three packages that match state hour minimums:
+The market has settled into three packages that map to state hour minimums:

 2.2 Per-Hour Pricing And Add-Ons

-Stand-alone in-car hours run $65-$95 per hour in suburban markets and $95-$140 per hour in the NYC, SF Bay, DC, Boston, and Seattle metros as of Q1 2027.
-Road-test rentals (you drive the student to the DMV in your dual-control car and they test in it) command $165-$275 flat and are 62-71% gross margin — the highest single line item on your menu.
+Stand-alone in-car hours price lower in suburban markets and meaningfully higher in the high-cost coastal metros.
+Road-test rentals — you drive the student to the DMV in your dual-control car and they test in it — command a flat premium and are typically the highest-margin single line item on the menu.

 3. Hiring And Retention: Beating The Instructor Shortage